FrancisBanville/academic-kickstart/content/authors/admin/_index.md

 - QCBS
 ---

-I am a PhD student in Biological Sciences at the Quantitative and Computational Ecology Lab (Université de Montréal).
+I am a PhD student in Biological Sciences at the Quantitative and Computational Ecology Lab of Timothée Poisot (Université de Montréal) and at the Integrative Ecology Lab of Dominique Gravel (Université de Sherbrooke).
 I am passionate about the modeling of complex ecological systems such as food webs and other ecological networks.
 In my thesis, I predict the emerging structure of ecological networks in order to better understand the mechanisms underlying species interactions in a biological community.
 I mainly use Julia and R in my research.